Every question you need to ask about running stats

 Is 'more' better?

 It seems reasonable to assume but is also worthwhile questioning.
-The following questions probably help you on your way to working that out.
+The next few questions help show why...

 Do teams 'run' more when they don't have the ball (and vice versa)?
 Do they 'run' more when they're trailing a game (and vice versa)?
 How would this affect your interpretation of running data after a match?

-If you want to ask another, even tougher question: can you separate the influence of the two of them?
-A trend we often see is that teams that win (therefore lead in matches) are also teams which have a higher share of possession.
-So if teams who lead in matches/have more possession do run less (if they run less), is that a result of the possession share or the game state?
+If you want to ask another, even tougher, question: can you even separate the influence of the two of them?
+We often see teams that win a lot (and therefore lead in matches) are also teams which have a higher share of possession.
+So if teams who lead in matches/have more possession do run less (if they run less), is that a result of the possession share or the score-line?

 Possession: difference-maker?
 Part Two

-Crucially, if you're trying to make a point (say, on TV) about a team not working hard enough defensively, would it be worthwhile trying to get your hands on specific out-of-possession stats?
+(Related, if a TV pundit is trying to make a point about a team not working hard enough defensively, should they ask for specific out-of-possession stats?)

 Is style of play a factor?

-This might also be linked to the possession share question, given that higher amounts of possession can come from a team's simple higher quality or a marked desire to retain the ball.
+This might also be linked to the possession share question, given that higher amounts of possession can come from a team's quality or a philosophical belief in keeping the ball.

-Crude volume of running aside, style of play will certainly affect what the running 'looks' like.
+I mean, the answer to this is surely 'yes'.
 You'd imagine that teams who look to frequently counter-attack at pace would have different physical requirements to those that don't.
+But how much?

-You don't tend to get people comparing the running stats of players from different positions, but even comparisons for the same one could be a little misleading (note: famous walker, Lionel Messi).
+You don't usually get people comparing running stats of players who play in different positions.
+However, even comparisons for the same position might not work because of an individual's style of play (note: famous walker, Lionel Messi).

 Do substitutes run more?

-'Sub effects' is one of the terms that early stats Twitter coined, meaning stats of a player who often came on as a substitute and had perhaps misleadingly high figures.
-Maybe they came on against tired defences and racked up dribbles, shots, or goals.
+'Sub effects' is a term that stats Twitter of the 2010s coined, meaning stats of a player who often came on as a substitute and had high figures that might be boosted by being a sub.
+E.g. maybe they came on against tired defences and racked up dribbles, shots, or goals.

 Similarly, do substitutes have a different running stat profile to players who start matches?
-Obviously if you counted pure distance, the players on pitch longer would have higher values, but is 30 minutes of a sub appearance the same as 30 minutes as a starter?
+Obviously they'd run less than if they'd played the full match, but is 30 minutes of a sub appearance the same as 30 minutes as a starter?

 Can you control for team quality?